xrrocha/nobocoder/README.md

   map(_._1) // extract only the word, leaving out the similarity score
 ```

-Don't worry about the seemingly cryptic syntax; as we advance in our presentation
+Don't worry about the seemingly cryptic syntax; as we progress in our presentation
 things will fall neatly into place.

 For now, note how compact the suggestion compilation logic looks thanks to Scala's